Resource Catalog

 print("description: ", ceda_cat.description)

-id: ceda-stac-fastapi
+id: ceda-stac-catalogue

 # GET /stac-fastapi/collections/{collection_id}/items/{item_id}

-cmip6 = client.get_catalog("supported-datasets/ceda-stac-fastapi").get_collection('cmip6')
+cmip6 = client.get_catalog("supported-datasets/ceda-stac-catalogue").get_collection('cmip6')

 Some API responses are paginated (e.g. collection items), and you can simply iterate over them.